Hawaii: America’s Most Extraordinary Destination

 What makes each Hawaiian island different and which one should you visit?

 Hawaii’s six main visitor islands each have distinct characters.
 Oahu (Honolulu, Waikiki) is the most developed and receives about 60% of total visitor arrivals — home to Pearl Harbor, Diamond Head, and the North Shore’s world-famous surf breaks.
-Maui combines the Road to Hana (a 64-mile coastal drive through tropical rainforest past dozens of waterfalls), Haleakala National Park (10,023-foot dormant volcano), and the best humpback whale watching in the Pacific (November–April).
-Kauai is the oldest and most eroded island, featuring the Na Pali Coast (15 miles of fluted sea cliffs rising 4,000 feet from the Pacific), Waimea Canyon (the “Grand Canyon of the Pacific,” 10 miles long and 3,600 feet deep), and limited tourist infrastructure by design — no buildings taller than a palm tree.
-The Big Island is the largest island (bigger than all others combined), still growing from active volcanic eruptions, and containing the most ecological diversity: from tropical rainforest in Hilo to alpine desert at Mauna Kea’s 13,796-foot summit.
+Maui combines the Road to Hana (a 64-mile coastal drive through tropical rainforest past dozens of waterfalls), Haleakalā National Park (10,023-foot dormant volcano), and the best humpback whale watching in the Pacific (November–April).
+Kauai is the oldest and most eroded island, featuring the Nāpali Coast (17 miles of fluted sea cliffs rising 4,000 feet from the Pacific), Waimea Canyon (the “Grand Canyon of the Pacific,” 14 miles long and 3,600 feet deep), and limited tourist infrastructure by design — no buildings taller than a palm tree.
+The Big Island is the largest island (bigger than all others combined), still growing from active volcanic eruptions, and home to the widest ecological range: from tropical rainforest in Hilo to alpine desert at Mauna Kea’s 13,803-foot summit.

 What makes Pearl Harbor a significant historical site to visit on Oahu?

-What makes Haleakala National Park on Maui worth visiting?
+What makes Haleakalā National Park on Maui worth visiting?

-Haleakala’s 10,023-foot summit dominates Maui’s landscape and contains a volcanic crater that Mark Twain described as “the sublimest spectacle I ever witnessed” — a 7.4-mile-wide, 2,600-foot-deep depression with a moonscape of cinder cones in red, orange, and black.
-Watching sunrise from the summit is one of Hawaii’s most celebrated experiences, but requires an advance timed entry reservation (reservations open 60 days ahead and fill quickly).
-Sunset offers the same extraordinary views with fewer logistics.
-The Sliding Sands Trail descends from the summit into the crater, passing volcanic formations across a landscape that feels genuinely unlike any other hiking environment on Earth.
-Below the summit, the Kipahulu coast section of the park contains the famous Ohe’o Gulch (“Seven Sacred Pools”) and the base of the Road to Hana.
+Haleakalā’s 10,023-foot summit dominates Maui’s landscape and holds a volcanic crater that Mark Twain called “the sublimest spectacle I ever witnessed” — a depression roughly 7.5 miles long and 2.5 miles wide and up to 3,000 feet deep, with a moonscape of cinder cones in red, orange, and black.
+Watching sunrise from the summit is one of Hawaii’s most celebrated experiences, but it requires an advance timed-entry reservation (reservations open 60 days ahead and fill quickly).
+Sunset offers the same sweeping views with fewer logistics.
+The Sliding Sands Trail descends from the summit into the crater, passing volcanic formations across a landscape unlike any other hiking environment on Earth.
+Below the summit, the Kīpahulu coast section of the park holds the famous ʻOheʻo Gulch (“Seven Sacred Pools”) and the base of the Road to Hana.

-What is the Na Pali Coast on Kauai and how do you experience it?
+What is the Nāpali Coast on Kauai and how do you experience it?

-The Na Pali Coast is 15 miles of fluted sea cliffs rising 4,000 feet directly from the Pacific on Kauai’s northwest shore — the most dramatic coastal scenery in Hawaii and one of the most visually overwhelming landscapes in the United States.
-Access is limited by design: helicopter tours offer the most comprehensive view; boat tours (seasonal, May–September) navigate the base of the cliffs, entering sea caves and sea arches; and the Kalalau Trail (11 miles one way) is the only land access, requiring a state camping permit beyond the 2-mile mark to Hanakapi’ai Beach.
+The Nāpali Coast is 17 miles of fluted sea cliffs rising 4,000 feet directly from the Pacific on Kauai’s northwest shore — the defining coastal landscape of Hawaii and one of the great landscapes of the United States.
+Access is limited by design: helicopter tours offer the fullest view; boat tours (seasonal, May–September) run the base of the cliffs, entering sea caves and sea arches; and the Kalalau Trail (11 miles one way) is the only land access, requiring a state camping permit to continue beyond Hanakāpīʻai Beach, the 2-mile mark.
 A permit from the Hawaii DLNR online reservation system is mandatory for the full trail and fills months in advance.
-Day hikers may proceed to Hanakapi’ai Beach (2 miles each way) without a permit to experience the Na Pali landscape at trail level.
+Day hikers may proceed to Hanakāpīʻai Beach (2 miles each way) without a permit to experience the Nāpali landscape at trail level.

-What makes Hawaii Volcanoes National Park on the Big Island unique?
+What makes Hawaiʻi Volcanoes National Park on the Big Island unique?

-Hawaii Volcanoes National Park encompasses the summits of Kilauea and Mauna Loa — both active volcanoes — and is one of the only places on Earth where visitors can witness active land-building in real time.
+Hawaiʻi Volcanoes National Park takes in the summits of Kīlauea and Mauna Loa — both active volcanoes — and is one of the few places on Earth where visitors can watch active land-building as it happens.
 The park holds UNESCO World Heritage Site designation.
-Kilauea has been in nearly continuous eruption since 1983 (with pauses); the current eruption activity at Halema’uma’u Crater is visible from multiple park overlooks when active.
-The Kilauea Iki Trail (4-mile loop) crosses the solidified floor of the 1959 eruption’s lava lake, passing above still-cooling magma chambers on a black, crackling crust.
-The Thurston Lava Tube (Nahuku) provides a 500-foot illuminated walk through a historic lava tube system.
-The park website tracks current lava viewing access in real time, as conditions change with eruption activity.
+Kīlauea has been highly active for decades; the eruption that began in December 2024 has produced a long series of lava-fountaining episodes at Halemaʻumaʻu Crater, visible from multiple park overlooks when fountaining is underway and paused between episodes.
+The Kīlauea Iki Trail (4-mile loop) crosses the solidified floor of the 1959 eruption’s lava lake, passing above still-cooling rock on a black, crackling crust.
+The Thurston Lava Tube (Nāhuku) offers a 500-foot illuminated walk through a historic lava tube.
+The park website tracks current lava viewing access in real time, since conditions change with eruption activity.